 Rebellion moved at a fairly slow pace, unless you jacked up the speed on how fast the ‘days’ passed.
-As time passed, you could build all sorts of buildings on the planets, to gather and refine minerals, defensive structures, and the factories for ships and training grounds for troops.
-The only ‘action’ was ship to ship combat when two fleets met at a planet, though it could be done by the computer.
+You could build all sorts of buildings on the planets, such as mines and refineries, defensive structures, factories for ships, and training grounds for troops.
+The only ‘action’ was ship to ship combat when two fleets met at a planet, and that’s only if you wanted to micro-manage it.
 Most everything else was resolved automatically, such as diplomacy missions to neutral (or enemy) planets, sabotage, and orbital bombardment.

 I think what I liked most about SW:R was finding and recruiting everybody.
 You never knew who you were going to find, and it seemed really cool that a lot of them were from the books.
 It was very hard to ‘win’ this game with the default rules as you had to capture the two main characters from the opposing side (Vader and Palpatine, or Mon Mothma and Luke Skywalker) and since they could be anywhere, including in transit aboard ships, it became very frustrating.
 You can set the game to accept just destroying the home base as a win though.

 There was a decent sized mod community, though I don’t know how active they are now.
 I enjoyed Rebellion quite a bit in spite of the flaws.
 Worth a spin, especially now when it’s discounted for May 4th.